-ACTH ELISA kit is a reliable quantitative procedure for measuring adrenocorticotropic hormone (ACTH) in human EDTA-plasma samples.
+Human ACTH ELISA kit is a reliable quantitative procedure for measuring adrenocorticotropic hormone (ACTH) in human plasma (EDTA) samples.
 This assay has a minimum sensitivity detection limit of 0.22 pg/ml.

-The minimum sensitivity detection limit of adrenocorticotropic hormone (ACTH) using this human ACTH ELISA kit was approximately 0.22 pg/ml.
-The dynamic assay range for this kit is 7.2 – 564.0 pg/ml.
+The minimum sensitivity detection limit of adrenocorticotropic hormone (ACTH) using current ACTH ELISA kit was approximately 0.22 pg/ml.
+The dynamic range for this assay is 7.2 – 564.0 pg/ml.

 - Expression of adrenocorticotropic hormone, prolactin and transcriptional factors in clinically nonfunctioning pituitary adenoma.
 Endocr J. (2007) 54 (6): 961-8.
 Kageyama K., et al.

 - An analysis of circadian rhythms in human adrenocortical secretory activity.
 Trans Am Clin Climatol Assoc.
 (1966) 77: 151-60.
 Liddle GW.

 - Circadian cortisol secretory rhythms in Cushing’s disease.
 J Clin Endocrinol Metab.
 (1979) 48 (5): 760-5.
 Boyar R.M., et al.

 - Circadian rhythms and levels of beta-endorphin, ACTH, and cortisol during chronic methadone maintenance treatment in humans.
 Life Sci.
 (1983) 33 Suppl 1: 409-11.
 Kreek M.J., et al.

 - Full Name: ACTH ELISA Kit (Adrenocorticotropic Hormone)

 - Sensitivity: 0.22 pg/ml